 - [Important Note]: Before Ording, Please See Our Compatibility Chart in Description.
 Please Compare the Dimensions Listed With Your Original, to Ensure Proper Fitment.

 This Mr. KAN is also a dual-blower system – with a center-mounted motor.
 It moves air at 160 CFM and rotates at 3000 RPM – more than sufficient for most standard applications.
-The unit plugs into the standard 120V power outlet and is Motor UL approved.
+The fireplace blower fan plugs into the standard 120V power outlet and is Motor UL approved.

 The package includes the blower fan unit, a 3-prong power cord, rheostat variable speed control, and magnetic thermostat.
 A wiring harness is also included as well as installation instructions.
 Remember that some furnaces don’t need the green earth wire.